PySimpleGUI/DocsCleanup/cookbook.md

 # Recipe - Replacing a Button with a Graphic

-In PySimpleGUI you can use PNG and GIF image files as buttons.
+In PySimpleGUI, you can use PNG and GIF image files as buttons.
 You can also encode those files into Base64 strings and put them directly into your code.

 It's a 4 step process to make a button using a graphic